 Shift 5: The 1099-K rollback nobody saw coming

-$20,000 + 200 transactions — the federal 1099-K reporting threshold, retroactively restored by the One Big Beautiful Bill Act on July 4, 2025 (Avalara).
+$20,000 + 200 transactions — the federal 1099-K reporting threshold, retroactively restored by the One Big Beautiful Bill Act on July 4, 2025 (Avalara (opens in new tab)).

-$600 — the threshold that was scheduled to take effect in 2026 under IRS Notice 2024-85, now repealed before it activated (IRS FS-2025-08).
+$600 — the threshold that was scheduled to take effect under IRS Notice 2024-85 (opens in new tab), now repealed before it activated (IRS Form 1099-K FAQs (opens in new tab)).

 2024 — the last tax year that should have triggered a 1099-K under the never-implemented phase-down rule.